-You can be a part of launching National Reconciliation Week 2021 by taking part in the National Acknowledgement of Country.
+Join us in launching National Reconciliation Week 2022 by taking part in the National Acknowledgement of Country.

 WHY IS ACKNOWLEDGEMENT OF COUNTRY IMPORTANT?

-This practice raises awareness of the histories and cultures of Aboriginal and Torres Strait Islander People.
+This practice raises awareness of the histories, cultures and sovereignty of Aboriginal and Torres Strait Islander People.

 Acknowledging Country shows you accept and understand that no matter where you are across this nation, you are on Aboriginal and Torres Strait Islander lands, and you acknowledge ongoing connection to Country.